Alzheimer protein analysis workflow with automatic plaque identification and excision

 Leica LMD systems can generate an automatic sample overview that can be used to easily navigate to your regions of interest (ROI).

-Your ROIs can be identified and marked automatically by the AVC software module, or you can apply shapes manually.
+Your ROIs can be identified and marked automatically by the ADM software module, or you can apply shapes manually.

 Next, the defined ROIs are precisely dissected by the laser under visual control and directly collected via gravity.